-When you want to add a touch of the tropics to your landscape, patio, deck or sunroom, you can’t go wrong with the Heliconia plant.
+When you want to add a touch of the tropics to your landscape, patio, deck or sunroom, you can’t go wrong with the tropical potted plants of Heliconia.

 There are approximately 190 plus Heliconia species and numerous varieties.
 These elegant, impressive tropical, flowering plants range in size from a couple of feet high to a towering twenty-five foot tall in the wild.

 The plant leaves look similar to some types of banana trees, with flower bracts emerging from the plant like a bunch of bananas.

 Flowers range in shape, size and color depending upon the Heliconia variety.
 Heliconia fanciers often refer to the flower shapes as lobster claw, parrot’s beak or pleated fan.